We had a pleasant evening last night having shore power again and visiting with other boaters.

 Diana did a little clean up on the boat and I took advantage of more internet time to get the blog up to date.
 Then we went out for a walk around the park grounds.
 They have several trails; we selected a loop through the woods that made for a walk of just over a mile and a half.
 We heard many varieties of birds we also saw several deer.
 It was an unimproved trail with a fair amount of elevation change so we were ready for lunch when we got back.
 For most of the trail you can barely see the water through the trees.
-But just as we got back to the lodge Diana got this picture of the shoreline.
+But just as we got back to the lodge Diana got this

 After lunch Diana used the convenient laundry and I finally got caught up on the world news (and river levels) on the internet.
 I also made dockage reservations for Sunday and Monday at Aqua Harbor and reserved a car for Monday.
 We spent the rest of the day relaxing and chatting with other transient boaters.